 University of Louisville, USA

-Haval Shirwan is Dr. Michael and Joan Hamilton Endowed Chair in Autoimmune Disease, Professor of Microbiology and Immunology, Director of Molecular Immunomodulation Program at the Institute for Cellular Therapeutics.
-He conducted his Graduate studies at the University of California in Santa Barbara, CA, and Postdoctoral studies at California Institute of Technology in Pasadena, CA. He joined the University of Louisville in 1998, after holding academic appointments at various academic institutions in the United States.
-His research focuses on the modulation of immune system for the treatment of immune-based diseases with particular focus on type 1 diabetes, transplantation, and development of prophylactic and therapeutic vaccines against cancer and infectious diseases.
-He is an inventor of over a dozen of worldwide patents, Founder and CEO/CSO of FasCure Therapeutics, LLC.
-He widely published, organized and lectured at numerous national/international conferences, served on study sections for various federal and non-profit funding agencies, and is the Editorial Board Member of a number of scientific journals.
-He is the member of several national and international societies and recipient of various awards.
+Haval Shirwan is a Dr. Michael and Joan Hamilton Endowed Chair in Autoimmune Disease, Professor of Microbiology and Immunology, Director of Molecular Immunomodulation Program at the Institute for Cellular Therapeutics.
+He has completed his Graduate studies from the University of California in Santa Barbara, CA and Postdoctoral studies from California Institute of Technology in Pasadena, CA. He has joined the University of Louisville in 1998 after holding academic appointments at various academic institutions in the United States.
+His research focuses on the modulation of immune system for the treatment of immunebased diseases with particular focus on type-1 diabetes, transplantation and development of prophylactic and therapeutic vaccines against cancer and infectious diseases.
+He is an Inventor on over a dozen of worldwide patents, Founder and CEO/CSO of FasCure Therapeutics, LLC, widely published, organized and lectured at numerous national/international conferences, served on study sections for various federal and non-profit funding agencies and is on the Editorial Board of a dozen of scientific journals.
+He is also a member of several national and international societies and recipient of various awards.

 Email: [email protected]